E-W-Jones/AoC2023/README.md

 - [ ] Day 17: ...
 Pathfinding is not my strong suite.
 - [ ] Day 20: Convince myself the part 2 logic makes sense
 - [ ] Day 22: Can we drop the bricks faster?
+- [ ] Day 23: Currently could be simulating each sub_path more than once, cutting back would be useful